Smile-SA/magento2-smilelab-phpstan/README.md

-# PHPStan Magento Extension
+# SmileLab PHPStan Extension

 ## Description

-This extension allows to analyse Magento modules with PHPStan.
+This extension is meant to be used on Magento projects and modules.

-The src folder is copied from `https://github.com/magento/magento2/tree/2.4.4/dev/tests/static/framework/Magento/PhpStan`.
+The src folder is copied from `https://github.com/magento/magento2/tree/2.4.5/dev/tests/static/framework/Magento/PhpStan`.

 ## Installation